premAI-io/challenge-with-langchain/README.md

 ### Prizes

-The Judges will select and reward the best initiative that will participate
+Judges will shortlist and reward 3 of the best application submitted.

-1. 💰 Up to $10,000+ will be awarded at the final selected project.
+💰Up to $ 10,000+ will be awarded at the final selected projects.

-## Submission Requirements
+### Submission Requirements

+To qualify for the challenge, your application should:

-1. **Open Source Github Repository** As Prem is open-source from the start, also apps and services MUST be open-source in all of their parts.
+1. **Open Source Github Repository** As Prem is open-source from the start.
+Also, apps and services MUST be open-source in all of their parts.
-2. **Use Prem Services** From your local machine in development to production remote servers, with the same interface, API, and services.
+2. **Use Prem Services** From your local machine in development to production remote servers with the same interface, API, and services.
-3. **Don't Leak User Data to third parties** No centralized API at any point of the stack!
-Your users don't want you to sell them out to Big Tech.
+3. **Don't Log User Data on your server or third parties** No centralized API at any point of the stack!
+Your users want you to keep your data private!

-## Judging Criteria
+### Judging Criteria

-1. **Prompt utilization** We all know open-source models are not there yet like OpenAI with powerful GPUs at their disposal: from constraints it's where humans can leverage their creativity to produce unexpected results.
+1. **Prompt utilization** We all know open-source models are not there yet, like OpenAI with powerful GPUs at their disposal: from constraints, humans can leverage their creativity to produce unexpected results.
 Be smart at prompting.
-2. **Commodity Hardware** If we want to bring the benefits of AI to billions of people in the global south, without locking them in the Big Brother sight, we must work around it and make sure anyone can afford to buy computing resources.
+2. **Commodity Hardware** If we want to bring the benefits of AI to billions of people in the global south without locking them in the Big Brother sight, we must work around it and make sure anyone can afford to buy computing resources.
 Run your apps on cheap VPS without GPU or very inexpensive ones.
-3. **Composability** Combine all Prem services together: LLMs, Diffusers, Embedding, and Vector stores.
+3. **Composability** Combine all Prem services: LLMs, Diffusers, Embedding, and Vector stores.
 4. **Production Status** How polished is your application?
 Can my grandma use it?

-## Submission Process
+### Submission Process

 **30th of June - BEFORE 6 PM UTC** [google form link](https://forms.gle/SHpQE1JtdSJAwo9S8)

+Show some love to the [Prem App on Github](https://github.com/premAI-io/prem-app)

+Follow us on Twitter - https://twitter.com/premai_io

 # Getting Started / Tutorial